highamm/datascience234/docs/12-stringr.md

 ## Introduction to `stringr`

 In the previous examples, the string data that we had consisted primarily of __words__.
 The tools in `tidytext` make working with data consisting of words not too painful.
 However, some data exists as strings that are __not__ words.
 For a non-trivial example, consider data sets obtained from <https://github.com/JeffSackmann/tennis_MatchChartingProject>, a repository for professional tennis match charting put together by Jeff Sackmann.
+Some of the following code was modified from a project completed by James Wolpe in a data visualization course.

 From this repository, I have put together a data set on one particular tennis match to make it a bit easier for us to get started.
 The match I have chosen is the 2021 U.S. Open Final between Daniil Medvedev and Novak Djokovic.
 Why this match?
 This was arguably the most important match of Djokovic's career: if he won, he would win all four grand slams in a calendar year.
 I don't like Djokovic and he lost so looking back at the match brings me joy.
 Read in the data set with: